 The most exciting advantage to cloud video surveillance is the ability to monitor your business remotely via a web browser or mobile application.

-No more having to physically visit your location to check on an alarm or VPN into your network from home.
-Your camera footage is at your fingertips with the cloud.
+No more having to physically visit the location to check on an alarm or VPN into a network from home.
+Camera footage is at your fingertips with live-streaming security systems.

-Cloud video surveillance systems also give access to features beyond the basics you’d typically see in an SMB system.
+Cloud video surveillance systems also give access to features beyond the basics typically seen in an SMB system.
 These features are optional and can include analytics, a video management system (VMS) and improved monitoring.

 Is Cloud Video Surveillance Expensive?

 We know cost is a major consideration for an SMB, so is the cloud cost prohibitive?